Vicki Vale: 1980s–2010

-Vicki becomes an important supporting player in Issue 6 in the Red Robin series.
+Vicki becomes an important supporting player in Red Robin #6.
 In that issue she begins asking questions and is met by Bruce Wayne (actually Hush/Thomas Elliot in disguise).
 He agrees to an interview/date with her.
-This happens in Issue 9 of Red Robin where Wayne/Elliot avoids questions.
+This happens in Red Robin #9, where Wayne/Elliot avoids questions.
 Vicki finally gets her proof in Batman #703.

 In Bruce Wayne: The Road Home, before she publishes Bruce's secret, Vicki wants to know how and why he is Batman.
 She calls Wayne Manor and threatens to publish the article if Bruce does not meet with her to discuss it.
 Alfred sends the still-masquerading Thomas Elliot to meet with her.
 He tells Vicki before kissing her that he is not Batman.
 When she gets home, she realizes that he was not Bruce Wayne, and knowing that Dick Grayson is now in the role of Batman leads her to ask the question, "Where is Bruce Wayne?"
 Holding the story until she uncovers the truth behind that, Vicki goes to Wayne Manor and tells Alfred that she knows the truth.
 Alfred tells her that Bruce, who was feared dead, has returned, but has not told everyone yet.
 While holding the story, she encounters Barbara Gordon and tells her she knows the truth.
 She asks her ex-boyfriend, Jack Ryder, if she should publish the article and turn her career around.
 Vicki sets up a sting with Commissioner Gordon but things do not go as planned, which leads to Catwoman's finding out that she knows not just about the Bat-family, but also the Gotham Underground, especially Catwoman.
 Vicki is eventually hunted by the League of Assassins, after Ra's al Ghul realizes that she knew Batman's secret.
 However, Bruce eventually rescues her.
 She promises him that she will never reveals his secrets.
 Vicki realizes that Bruce's mission is bigger than the truth she's seeking, and decides not to expose his secrets, and becomes his ally.
 During the conflict, Ra's realizes that Vicki is a descendant of Marcel "The Hammer" du Valliere, a French soldier and one of the few who challenged Ra's and his warriors centuries before Batman.
 Ra's claims that du Valliere stole the woman (who was also Vicki's ancestor) he attempted to court.
 Despite having killed du Valliere after their final battle a long time ago, it is implied that al Ghul's business with Vicki is not complete as he vows to track down anything that related to his enemies.

 In Batman and Robin #18, another ex-Wayne Girl, now a villain called The Absence, comes looking to rip out Vicki's eyes.
 In the following issue, Batman and Robin rush to her apartment only for Absence to reveal that Vicki is bound and gagged inside of a cabinet.
 Absence then explains that she never intended to kill Vicki, but that she used her as bait to lure Batman into a trap.